 Other airlines’ fees will vary.
 Alaska Airlines’ change fee is $125, but if there’s a last-minute emergency, same-day changes are $50.
 Other airlines are not so generous.
 American Airlines will charge $200 on domestic flights, and up to $750 for international flights!
 This applies even if you’re flying first class, and you’ll still have to pay the difference in fare if the new flight is more expensive.
 Delta Airlines charges $200 in fees for domestic flights and up to $500 for international flights, plus the difference in fares.

 If there’s been a nontrivial schedule change to your original itinerary, you can typically change or cancel your flight for free.
 For example, if you booked a flight to London with a two-hour layover in Paris and the airline changes your flight so that you have a six-hour layover and now arrive four hours later than originally scheduled, you can typically call the airline and ask to switch to a different flight.
-If they cannot accommodate you on a flight that works with your schedule, you can cancel with no fee.
+If they cannot accommodate you on a flight that works with your schedule, you can cancel with no fee—and you're entitled to a full cash refund, not a voucher.
 The rules vary by airline, but typically the time difference must be at least one hour; on some airlines the minimum is two hours.

 The bottom line: Airlines don’t make it easy to cancel flights, but the 24-hour rule can help if you’ve just booked the ticket.
 There may also be some loopholes depending on your circumstances, and if all else fails, your credit card may offer some protection.